+Since 2020, no new effort has been made to develop a vision for the Maple Avenue corridor.
 With the 2023 approval of an updated set of zoning and subdivision regulations through the Code Create Vienna process, the Town Council adopted a higher building maximum (42 feet) for the center part of the Maple Avenue corridor, with the purpose of making 3-story mixed-use development more possible than with a 35-foot building maximum.
 The east and west parts of the corridor remain at 35 feet.
-An additional zoning change was made that offers the possibility of making mixed-use projects more practical, as discussed above in the Housing Affordability and Diversity section.
+A zoning change was made that offers the possibility of making mixed-use projects more practical, as discussed above in the Housing Affordability and Diversity section.
 These changes were made without an accompanying vision and related goals for the Maple Avenue corridor, but with an implicit desire to accommodate a modest amount of additional housing diversity.

-The Town should continue to evaluate the evolution of the corridor in terms of whether it is meeting the Town's goals for pedestrian access, accommodation of bicycles, accommodation of transit, architectural design, landscaping, signage, utilities, open space, and how it interacts with the W&OD Trail and the Town Green, consider conducting an area plan for the corridor, which would describe, in one document, the Town's vision and policies for the Maple Avenue corridor with respect to land use, zoning, sidewalk widths, transit, bicycles, streetscape/landscape features, environmental features on private property, signage utilities, open space, interactions with the W&OD Trail and Town Green, and more The Town may find it advantageous to develop a single planning document that provides.
-Having-a clear vision and set of goals for the corridor that will help orient the key implementation tools of regulations and capital improvements.
+The Town should consider conducting an area plan for the corridor, which would describe, in one document, the Town's vision and policies for the Maple Avenue corridor with respect to land use, zoning, sidewalk widths, transit, bicycles, streetscape/landscape features, environmental features on private property, signage utilities, open space, interactions with the W&OD Trail and Town Green, and more.
+Having a clear vision and goals for the corridor will help orient the key implementation tools of regulations and capital improvements.